 While New York is synonymous with Broadway, and California is home to Hollywood, Minnesota has earned its rightful place among these theatrical heavyweights.
 In fact, Minneapolis ranks as the fifth-most “creatively vital” city in the country, right after D.C., LA, NYC and Boston, according to the latest report by the Western States Arts Federation.

 The Twin Cities aren’t the only place to find notable stages.
 Of the more than 440 theaters throughout the state, close to 200 are in greater Minnesota.
-This year, new venues and new shows provide even more reasons to make going to the theater part of your Minnesota vacation.
+Every year, new venues and new shows provide even more reasons to make going to the theater part of your Minnesota vacation.

 In Minneapolis, the former address of the always hilarious Brave New Workshop now houses The Phoenix Theatre.
 The multipurpose performance space hosts cabarets on Tuesday nights, as well as productions by visiting companies and the resident Arts Nest collective.

 Greater Minnesota has no shortage of performing arts either, with theaters including the Brainerd Community Theatre, part of the Central Lakes Community Performing Arts Center, the Bemidji Community Theater and more.
 The historic city of Lanesboro is home to the Commonweal Theatre, a can’t-miss stop along the 60-mile Root River Trail.
-This season, see “Little Women,” based on the novel by Louisa May Alcott and specially adapted by the Commonweal as a charming variation of the classic tale (Nov.
-13-Dec.
-20).

 There’s always a lot going on in Duluth, and its theater scene is no exception.
 Five professional companies, including the Duluth Playhouse, Renegade Theater Company and Rubber Chicken comedy troupe, offer a wide variety of performances year-round.